Home

 Learn MoreLearn MoreWinter School is an opportunity to learn tunes from some of the best players and the most inspiring instructors of Celtic music, spending time in community with fellow musicians and music appreciators, and just have fun!

-The Piobaireachd classes will take place concurrently with the Uilleann pipes program.
+The Piobaireachd classes will take place concurrently with the Kids' Highland Pipes and Drumming program.
 Piping classes will be split into multiple groups of 8-12 students each, and you will rotate instructors with your group.
 Each group will have a chance to learn from multiple instructors each day.

-Students may arrive on Thursday, January 30th beginning at 12pm, and classes will start that afternoon.
+Students may arrive on Thursday, January 28th beginning at 12pm, auditions will be held 1pm-2pm, and classes will begin at 2pm.
 The schedule will include group classes each day, evening ceilidhs, an opportunity to attend the instructor concert, and a few fun extras.
-The program ends at 3pm on Sunday, February 2nd.
-Most students choose to stay on for Highland Pipes week which begins after breakfast on Monday, February 3rd.
+The program ends at 3pm on Sunday, February 1st.
+Most students choose to stay on for Highland Pipes week which begins after breakfast on Monday, February 2nd.

 Born in New Zealand and an emigrant to Scotland, Murray Henderson has won an amazing number of top awards.
 His accomplishments include prizes and Gold Medals at Oban and Inverness, six Clasps at Inverness, five Silver Chanters at Dunvegan Castle, London’s Bratach Gorm five times, the Former Winners MSR at London five times, and four-time Glenfiddich champion.
 In 2016 he was honored by being inducted into the Scottish Traditional Music Hall of Fame.
 Senior adjudicator for the Solo Piper’s Judges Association for both Piobaireachd and light music, Murray has judged Internationally, and at all major events in Scotland.
 Spanning five decades, his competitive and mentoring record has made him one of the world’s most successful, and knowledgeable pipers.